AmirulAndalib/telegram-rss-bot/README.md

 # telegram-rss-bot

 The project is looking for a maintainer.
-Let me know in the issues if someone is interested.
+Let me know in the discussions if someone is interested.

 ## Introduction
 This is an another telegram bot for usage with RSS feeds.